 Ordinarily, you’ll most likely find this on general-purpose fans like small DC powered fans for cooling components like integrated circuit (IC) chips.
 However, from time to time it can be found on others.

-It’s very helpful to reply on method #1 above.
+It’s really handy to remember method #1 above.
 That way you can tell which way a fan blows nearly 100% of the time and especially if one isn’t marked with arrows or a label to tell you.

 Did you know?
 Great fan facts

 Fans are typically not very expensive but can be very cost-effective in many applications.
 They’re helpful for many common uses and problems, but there are some things you might not know about them.

 Here are some great fan facts to know.
-Be sure you’re using fans to improve your quality of life as much as possible!
+Be sure you’re using fans to improve your quality of life (and save money) as much as possible!

 1. They’re very energy-efficient vs. air conditioning

 Electric fans can run and help cool you and your room with up to an amazing 60% less power than air conditioning units!

 That’s because fans don’t need nearly as much electric current to work.
 Air conditioning (AC) units not only have to power an electric fan but also an energy-thirsty refrigerant compressor motor.
-That really adds up over time!
+That adds up over time!

 2. Fans cool you…but don’t actually cool the air!

 Fans can make you feel cool and comfortable as well as cycling the room’s air to prevent heat from building up.
 But did you know?
-They don’t actually work by chilling the air.
-They work off of the principles known as forced convection.
+They don’t work by chilling the air.
+They work off of the principle known as forced convection.

-Here’s a cool (no pun intended!) fact – electric fans don’t actually cool a room by dropping the temperature.
+Here’s a cool (no pun intended!) fact – electric fans don’t cool a room by dropping the temperature.
 Air conditioning units do so by removing heat from the air.